jolguk/dotNET-FrontEnd-to-BackEnd-with-DAPR-on-Azure-Container-Apps/README.md

-# ASP.NET Core Front-end + 2 Back-end APIs on Azure Container Apps
+# ASP.NET Core Front-end + 2 Back-end APIs on Azure Container Apps Joanne

 This repository contains a simple scenario built to demonstrate how ASP.NET Core 6.0 can be used to build a cloud-native application hosted in Azure Container Apps.
 The repository consists of the following projects and folders: